-In this guest blog, Sarah Graham, award winning journalist and founder of Hysterical Women, talks about gender bias within healthcare.
+In this guest blog, Sarah Graham, award winning journalist, founder of Hysterical Women and author of Rebel Bodies, talks about gender bias within healthcare.
 Sarah draws on research, anecdotal evidence and the recent Cumberlege report to highlight how widespread mistreatment of women can have a negative impact on their safety as a patient.

 “The first duty of any health system is to do no harm to those in its care; but I am sorry to say that in too many cases concerning Primodos, sodium valproate and pelvic mesh, our system has failed in its responsibilities.
 We met with people, more often than not women, whose worlds have been turned upside down… by the pain, anguish and guilt they feel.”